-13 And Yahweh's anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation that had done evil in the sight of Yahweh was gone.
+And Yahweh's anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation that had done evil in the sight of Yahweh was gone.

 - 14. Have you ever experienced God's hand of discipline because you failed to believe his word or you were resistent to obey in some area?
+What effect did this have on your demeanor?

+- ANSWER.
+Answers will vary

-What effect did this have on your demeanor? - 15.
-Fill in the blanks from the reading:
+- 15. Fill in the blanks from the reading:

-"The antithesis of safety and s supply, the wilderness was essentially -a place of hunger, chaos, ar nd Surrounded by the cursed reality that results from sin, Israel w as to learn about the necessity of persevering in Yahweh.
-The wilderness provided a buffer between liberation and land, and God used it as a for developing Israel's trust in her liberating King" (WOTARCA, 84-85).
-57
+"The antithesis of safety and supply, the wilderness was essentially negative -a place of hunger, chaos, and death.
+Surrounded by the cursed reality that results from sin, Israel was to learn about the necessity of persevering faith in Yahweh.
+The wilderness provided a buffer between liberation and land, and God used it as a crucible for developing Israel's trust in her liberating King" (WOTARCA, 84-85).
+The underlined words in this quotation are left blank in the Student Workbook.
+We suggest that the instructor read the quote aloud to allow students to check their work.